 If you want the freedom to roam about the city on your schedule at a budget you can afford, rental services may be for you.
 Renting a car or van allows you to travel on your own schedule with the freedom to explore the city without waiting on public transportation, ride-hailing, taxis or car services.
 Many airports, including LAS, have car and van rental services on their property, making it convenient for travelers to pickup a vehicle after they land and claim their baggage.

 Renting is also more convenient if you have a large group you’re traveling with and need space to accommodate each person and their luggage.
-When selecting a van rental, consider if you’ll be comfortable in something larger like a 15-passenger van rental to travel around Las Vegas or if a 12-seater van rental is spacious enough for your party and their luggage.
+When selecting a van rental, consider if you’ll be comfortable in something larger like Las Vegas 15-passenger van rental to travel or if a 12-seater van rental in Vegas is spacious enough for your party and their luggage.

 Rental cars or vans also make traveling outside the city limits easier if you want to go sightseeing or take a road trip.
 Many rental companies will allow you to drop off their van or car at another location.
 You’ll likely get the most for your money by renting with all the freedom it offers.